Andre-L-Melo/R_Language-Data_Analytics/Statistical_Analysis_With_R:Hypothesis_Test/Readme.md

 ### Z-Score
 The z-score identifies the standard deviation number that some value has.

-Think of z-score as a simple value conversion to a specific unity, in order to reach a conclusion.
+Think of z-score as a simple value conversion to a specific unity, to conclude.

 The table below shows some sandwiches and their number of calories: